 Tip 2: Give Up the Extras

 Determine if you need extra non-essential items such as the deluxe digital television package or designer clothing.
 By adjusting your thinking, you can live without these things so that you can have money for airplane tickets and hotels.
 Instead of watching digital television, you can watch DVDs that you borrow from your local public library, and you can shop for clothing in charity stores to save money.
+But if you absolutely cannot give cable up, internet and tv bundles can help you cut down on costs.

 Tip 3: Prepare Your Own Meals